avine/formation-angular-base/doc/workbook/public/03_components.md

 - Fill the array with the content of the file `Exercises/design/products.json`

-- In `src/app/app.html`, use the component `<app-product-card />` instead of each hard-coded product (later in the training, we'll use a "for" loop to achieve this)
+- In `src/app/app.html`, use the component `<app-product-card />` instead of each hard-coded product (later in the course, we'll use a "for" loop to achieve this)

 ```html
 <app-product-card [product]="products[0]" />